codeaholic-shub/ALGO-ADDICT/README.md

 ## Contribution Guidelines🏗

 Are we missing any of your questions, which you think you can add to it❓ We invite you to contribute to this project and make it better.
-To start contributing, follow the below guidelines:
+To start contributing, follow the guidelines below:

 **1.**  Fork [this](https://github.com/codeaholic-shub/ALGO-ADDICT) repository.